 They began the ultrasound and paged our fetal intervention specialist, Dr. Espinoza, to let him know we had arrived and to come meet us.
 At this point I had easily logged well over 25 hours of ultrasound time watching my babies on that tiny screen.
 I knew the routine and what to look for very well.
 As usual, I frantically searched for the reassurance of seeing their two heartbeats.
 The technician quickly settled on Holly and I breathed a huge sigh of relief as I saw the rhythmic pulse of her heart beating at a normal rate.
 I watched her measure the MCA levels, a number I knew well by this point, and was relieved to see it was still stable and perhaps even a little lower than when we’d left the hospital.
 To my untrained eye she looked stable at the very least but I was anxious to hear from Dr. Espinoza to see how her heart was holding up.

 At that point Dr. Espinoza and the rest of his team came in and shook my hand and then turned to look at the screen.
 He gave a quick nod, said “Okay” and then asked, “Are you alone today?” as he walked over to the ultrasound machine by my side.
 My mind started spinning and I had the sick realization that we had never scanned Madeline.
 I HADN’T seen two heartbeats yet.
-I felt the panic and hope rising up together in my throat.
-Thoughts races through my head… Madeline wasn’t sick, we just hadn’t had time to finish the scan yet.
+I felt panic and hope rising up in my throat while thoughts races through my head… Madeline wasn’t sick, we just hadn’t had time to finish the scan yet.
 Was I here alone?
 Yes.
 I am alone because we weren’t expecting another transfusion for Holland today.
 The panic begin to overtake me.

 We reached Ryan on the phone and he made it to the hospital in less than 30 minutes.
 The grief and shock of losing our “healthier twin” was overwhelming.
 We also learned that Holland had developed some swelling of her skin and was still very sick so we needed to complete another fetal echo to see the status of her heart.
 We were silent and tearful during the echo and the cardiologist came back with positive news that the leakage in Holly’s heart was now at a moderate level but it would take another week to see how it would progress.
 In the meantime Dr. Espinoza wanted to scan her daily to monitor her other levels.

 Ryan and I spent the next few days in shock and grief, not leaving the house much outside of the daily ultrasounds to check on Holland.
 Each ultrasound was a reminder of Madeline’s death but also gave encouragement as we watched Holland’s MCA levels improve and the swelling of her skin and heart start to decrease.
 By the following Monday it appeared the TAPS had started to resolve itself with the first blood transfusion and a second transfusion might not be needed after all!
 The news was bittersweet to know that we had been so close to having two healthy girls.
 Holland was looking much better and the next step was to continue to monitor her to see if there would be any long-term damage from the anemia.
+We were now considered a “fairly normal” pregnancy and just needed our girl to grow.

 TAPS is still an evolving field and not much is known about this awful disease.
 Shortly after Madeline’s death, our medical team theorized that her heart had either deteriorated and failed in the days since the transfusion (struggling too much against thick blood caused by TAPS), or that a clot had formed and caused her heart to stop.
 Her heart had looked strong in the fetal echocardiogram the day before the blood transfusion so there had been no reason to intervene with a dilution for Madeline.